hsuxy8uxi/Upipe/README.md

 <h1 align="center">Upipe</h1>

-Upipe is a lightweight Android streaming app with its own package identity, launcher icons, and About/Licenses screens.
+Upipe is a lightweight Android streaming app for Android with an ad-free and smooth experience.
 The current Android application ID is `com.upipe.app`.

 ## Contribute